 The differential diagnoses listed here are not exhaustive.

-- Initial antepartum evaluation: assess maternal and fetal status and necessity for hospitalization and delivery
+- Initial antepartum evaluation: Assess the maternal and fetal status and the necessity for hospitalization and delivery.

 - Hospitalization and delivery indicated if: